acoatoitgs/pi-approximation/README.md

 3. ### Borwein's algorithm

 This is the best algorithm so far.
 It was discovered in 1985 by Jonathan and Peter Borwein.
 It's an iterative approach that is able to give over a trillion correct digits after only 20 iterations.
+The given code computes the first million digits in about a second.

 $$y_0 = \sqrt{2}-1, a_0 = 6-4\sqrt{2}$$